adnan333bd/git-real/README.md

 ## git checkout shopping_cart
 > Branch shopping_cart set up to track remote branch shopping_cart from origin.
 Switched to a new branch 'shopping_cart' (another developer does this.)

+##  git branch --set-upstream-to=origin/admin admin
+> branch 'admin' set up to track remote branch 'admin' from 'origin' (means local 'admin' merges with remote 'admin')

+## git branch -m <oldname> <newname>
+> how to rename a local branch

+## git push origin :shopping_cart
+> deletes remote branch shopping_cart, but keeps the local intact

+## git branch -d shopping_cart
+> deletes local branch shopping_cart if changes are merged to some other branch, if not, it shows warning

+## git branch -D shopping_cart
+> then deletes the local branch, even if there are unmerged changes in this branch